Athlone Power Station

 Athlone Power Station was a coal-fired power station in Athlone, Cape Town, South Africa.
-The site stopped generating power in 2003 and is in the process of being decommissioned.
+The site stopped generating power in 2003 and was decommissioned.
+However, in 2021 plans were announced to re-use the site.

 Athlone Power Station was situated on the N2 freeway into the city, consisted of a large brick generation building, two 99m brick chimneys, and two cooling towers, fed by reclaimed water from a nearby sewage plant.
 It was commissioned in 1962 with 6 turbines with a nominal capacity of 180 megawatts, and operated by the City of Cape Town.
 Between 1985 and 1994 the station was held on standby, but it resumed generating in 1995 with a reduced capacity of 120 MW.
-Between 1995 and 2003 it was mainly used to generate power in peak demand periods and during power failures of the national grid.
-In 2003, significant investment was required due to the age of the power station, and generation was stopped.
+Between 1995 and 2003 it was used to generate power during peak demand periods or power failures of the national grid.
+By 2003, significant investment was required due to the age of the power station, so generation ended.